10up/Engineering-Best-Practices/_includes/markdown/CSS.md

 This achieves the same result, but the Card can now be reused without disrupting layouts where the margin isn’t needed.

-*Note:* It doesn’t have to be a grid.
+**Note:** It doesn't have to be a grid.
 The key idea is to set margins at the "element" level, ensuring the reusable component—like card-grid in the example—controls only what happens inside it, not outside.

 <h2 id="one-direction-margins" class="anchor-heading">Apply Margins in One Direction {% include Util/link_anchor anchor="one-direction-margins" %}</h2>